 Marijuana for medical and recreational use is legal in the state of Michigan.
 Yet, it still remains illegal on a federal level.

-This means that while you can use, you can’t take it across state lines.
+This means that while you can use marijuana in Michigan, you can’t take it across state lines.
 It also means that there are laws governing how you’ll be able to use and possess marijuana.

 Here’s what you should know about thethat went into effect on December 6, 2018.